|Well, you didn't tell me the corsets would|

 I’m uncertain if she wore a corset, and too lazy to do the research.

 Watch gears, because steampunk can said to have been conceived by those elder artists, though not actually born until the Edwardian era became confused with the Victorian, and pocket watches went out of style.
 Oh, sure, there were others establishing some of the finer tropes of the genre, labor pains long before the delivery.
-The TV show The Wild, Wild West did an excellent job of touching on so many wonders that are steampunk.
+The TV show (not the movie) The Wild, Wild West did an excellent job of touching on so many wonders that are steampunk.
 Not only did they have the Vern-esque gadgetry, but they employed excellent villains who used and abused steam-powered devices with such malicious magnificence to rival any Bond-villain with a doomsday device.

 |Now THAT'S a flying machine!|